The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 Read the full guide: How to Write a Resume with No Experience

-Pro Tip: Don’t list everything you’ve ever done on your resume.
+PRO TIP: Don’t list everything you’ve ever done on your resume.
 Stick to things that are relevant to the job you’re applying for.

 Show your career trajectory on your resume